 Creatine is a combination of three different amino acids – methionine, arginine, and glycine.
 Creatine is naturally synthesized in your body by the liver and kidneys, yet the majority is stored in your muscle tissue.
 Creatine forms adenosine triphosphate (ATP), your body’s natural energy supply.

-Supplementing with creatine can help your body create more ATP, which is your primary fuel source during explosive movements, heavy lifting sessions and or high intensity training.
+When you supplement with creatine can help your body creates more ATP - your body's primary fuel source.
 Studies have shown that creatine can improve athletic performance, leading to greater gains in strength, speed, and muscle growth.
+That's why it's one of the most popular sports supplements of all time.

-There are several different types of creatine, which are sold and marketed other than traditional creatine monohydrate such as, creatine HCL, creatine ethyl ester, creatine nitrate, and Kre-Alkalyn.
-Studies have shown however that there is no real performance differences amongst other versions of creatine when it comes to fueling muscle growth and performance, besides Kre-Alkalyn.
+With so many different types of creatine, studies have shown however that there are no real performance differences amongst other versions of creatine when it comes to fueling muscle growth and performance, besides the ph corrected form of creatine, known as Kre-Alkalyn.

 RELATED ARTICLE Pros And Cons Of Creatine Monohydrate

-Kre-Alkalyn is a ph correct form of creatine monohydrate and was created to address the negative side effects seen in creatine monohydrate namely the toxic conversion to creatinine, which can cause bloating, cramping, and water retention.
 One of the problems with creatine monohydrate is that it requires what’s called a loading phase.
 Studies show that in order for creatine to actually work, it requires loading at least 10-15g per day, for up to 10 days.
 As you can imagine, you’re going to be using a ton of creatine, before it even starts working.
 This is due to the poor absorption rate.
-Kre-alkalyn is ph corrected and does not require a loading phase, since it has such better bioavailability.
+Kre-alkalyn is ph corrected form of creatine monohydrate and does not require a loading phase.
+Kre-Alkalyn has a neutral ph, making it more bioavailable and solving for negative side effects often associated with creatine monohydrate, such as bloating, water retention, and cramping.

 RELATED ARTICLE Kre-Alkalyn Vs Creatine Monohydrate: Which One Is Better?